lordya2/lordya2.github.io/index.md

 keywords: Hyun Seok, Huck, Lee, service, retail.
 ---

-Hyun Seok ("Huck") Lee is an Assisatn Professor of Supply Chain and Logistics Management in the College of Business at Oregon State University.
+Hyun Seok ("Huck") Lee is an Assisant Professor of Supply Chain and Logistics Management in the College of Business at Oregon State University.
 His research interests include service operations with an emphasis on retail operations.

 [curriculum vitae ![CV as pdf]({{ BASE_PATH }}/pages/icons16/pdf-icon.png)]({{ BASE_PATH }}/assets/CV.pdf)<br/>